RussBoyy/KakfaOnEC2vesusMSKComparison/readme.md

-As per the above, there is a significance difference between managed and self-managed.
-The additional time and effort is for maintaining a self-managed platform is difficult to calculate but the following image provides a comparison break-down of the number of individuals and the types of skills required to build the different types of Kafka solutions.
+As per the above, there is a significance difference between managed and self-managed solutions.
+The additional time and effort for maintaining a self-managed platform is difficult to calculate but the following image provides a comparison break-down of the number of individuals and the types of skills required to build the different types of Kafka solutions.

 Note: The follow technical guidelines are based on a typical deployment of 500GB with 10MB/s throughput split between 3 AZ’s.
 Estimates based on our experience of enterprise customers of similar scale.
-Operational resource depends on scale & complexity of the solution.
+Operational resource depends on scale and complexity of the solution.

 ![Kafkaimage2](./images/Kafkaimage2.png)

 <h2> Running Apache Kafka on AWS EC2 (self-managed) </h2>

-To build a self-managed Kafka platform, your organisation will need to provision the relevant EC2 instances, configure the network connectivity between the brokers within the AZ and across AZ and install Kafka on each of the nodes.
+To build a self-managed Kafka platform, your organisation will need to provision the relevant EC2 instances, configure the network connectivity between the brokers within the AZ and across AZ, and install Kafka on each of the nodes.
 To build, deploy and support an enterprise self-managed Kafka environment of this nature your organisations will need a team of approx. 5 engineers with strong infrastructure and networking skills.

-Once the solution is deployed the types of tasks that an organisation’s support team needs to plan for are, but are not limited to; observability across instances, storage, network etc. managing Kafka broker(s), replication of data ensuring data sync., security configuration (vpc, subnets and security groups), manage scaling and synchronisation across the cluster, manage failures and maintaining uptime.
+Once the solution is deployed the types of tasks that an organisation’s support team needs to plan for are, but are not limited to; observability across instances, storage, networking, managing Kafka broker(s), replication of data ensuring data sync, security configuration (vpc, subnets and security groups), manage scaling and synchronisation across the cluster, manage failures, patching software and maintaining uptime.

-Open-source Kafka is free to download and run however the cost of managing the Kafka cluster is much higher than MSK due to the complexity of Kafka.
+Open-source Kafka is free to download however the cost of managing the Kafka cluster is much higher than MSK due to the complexity of Kafka.

 Below illustrates what a self-managed Kafka architecture would typically reflect.
-Information is being generated from a relational database and submitted to a Kafka producer which commits the events to the kafka cluster.
-There is a three broker cluster in each AZ which communicates with the other AZ's for data replication;
+Information is being generated from a relational database and submitted to a Kafka producer which commits the events to the Kafka cluster.
+There is a three broker cluster in each AZ which communicates with the other AZ's for data replication/durability and high availabilty;

 ![Kafkaimage3](./images/Kafkaimage3.png)